yanqianglilab/yanqiang-li-lab/people/index.md

     Professor, Department of Urology, The First Affiliated Hospital of Xi’an Jiaotong University
   </p>
   <p class="small" style="margin:0;">
     Yanqiang Li leads the Epigenetics & Computational RNA Biology Laboratory.
 His research integrates Nanopore direct RNA sequencing with machine learning to map and quantify RNA modifications and to uncover their functional roles in cancer, with an emphasis on urological tumors.
-The lab develops computational methods and multi-omics pipelines to study RNA stability, translation regulation, and epitranscriptomic mechanisms, and explores therapeutic opportunities by targeting RNA modification pathways.
+The lab develops computational methods and multi-omics pipelines to study RNA stability, gene regulation, and epitranscriptomic mechanisms, and explores therapeutic opportunities by targeting RNA modification pathways.
   </p>
 </div>